vibbits/Elixir-3DBioInfo-Benchmark-Protein-Interfaces/groups/BolognaBiocomputingGroup/README.md

 In Figure 1 we summarize the procedure for assemblies that are symmetric homodimers.
 In Figure 2, the procedure is described for asymmetric homodimers.
 In the latter case, interface regions can be different in the two subunits.
 In order to avoid any bias and to make our procedure independent from the symmetry properties of the input assembly, ISPRED4 predictions are performed on single subunits and compared with all interface residues remapped in the processed subunit.
 This allows us to adequately compute scoring indexes.

 Figure 3.
-Computation MCC-based scoring function for symmetric homodimers
+Computation MCC-based scoring function for symmetric homodimers!